Who we help

 Inclusion Project Partnership

-In partnership with the University of Melbourne, we helped young people overcome barriers to participation in sports and recreation.
-In doing so, we established an award winning community-based placement model for the University students in Social Work, the Faculty of Medicine, Dentistry and Health Sciences’ (MDHS) Engagement Unit.
+Hobsons Bay Community Fund has partnered with the University of Melbourne to help local young people overcome barriers to participation in sports and recreation.
+In doing so, we established an award winning community-based social work student placement model with the Engagement Unit of the University of Melbourne Faculty of Medicine, Dentistry and Health Sciences.

-Since 2015, University as part of their placements, students have worked from a local business office space provided in-kind by a HBCF board member.
-They worked with parents, sporting clubs, disability workers and other stakeholders to establish community approaches to the broader inclusion of young people in sport and recreation.
+The students have worked with parents, sporting clubs, disability workers, and other stakeholders to establish community approaches to the broader inclusion of young people in sport and recreation.

-Students produced and promoted an inclusion guide that assists local community organisations to facilitate greater access to sport for all people.
-The inclusion guide offers the community a tangible resource to assist with the implementation of techniques to encourage inclusion throughout their various organisations and initiatives.
-Another outcome was HBCF gave awards to sporting clubs who promoted inclusive environments.
+The students have produced and promoted an inclusion guide that assists local community organisations to facilitate greater access to sport for all people.
+The inclusion guide offers the community a tangible resource that assists with the implementation of techniques that encourage inclusion throughout their various organisations and initiatives.

 FREE Community Morning Tea by Williamstown Community and Education Centre WCEC February 5, 12, 19 and 26 11.00 am at Joan Kirner House, 14 Thompson Street, Williamstown In partnership with South Kingsville Community Centre and Gateway, HBCF funded this group in 2018...

-Hayden was presented with a certificate of recognition for his incredible 13 year commitment to the Hobsons Bay Community, thank you by 2020 Mayor, Colleen Gates.
+Hayden Raysmith AM was presented with a Certificate of Recognition for his incredible 13 year commitment to the Hobsons Bay Community, thank you by 2020 Mayor, Colleen Gates.

 We proudly funded this group in 2019 to enable volunteers to go to the conference and also improve access for people of all abilities.
 What a fabulous and jam packed event.
 Their message is real equality means living in a society where everyone has the capacity for...